shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ### Integration test

-After we've configured PHPUnit, we can start writing our first test.
-In this example we have a test which simply tries to instantiate every `.php` class, to see if any used core classes went missing.
-In our test we use the `IntegrationTestBehaviour` trait which comes in with some handy features, such as automatically setting up a database transaction or clearing the cache before starting your tests.
+After having configured PHPUnit, you can start writing your first test.
+In this example, you have a test that simply tries to instantiate every `.php` class to see if any used core classes are missing.
+In your test, you use the `IntegrationTestBehaviour` trait, which comes with some handy features, such as automatically setting up a database transaction or clearing the cache before starting your tests.

 This is how your test could look like: